hazelcast/hazelcast-code-samples/hazelcast-integration/openshift/README.md

 **4) Start "ocp-demo-frontend" application**

-To start the application you can use the following command:
+To start the application, use the following command:
 ```
-$ oc new-app --image-stream=ocp-demo-frontend --name=hazelcast-client-app -l name=hazelcast-client-app-1
+$ oc new-app --image-stream=ocp-demo-frontend --name=hazelcast-client-app
 ```

 You can check that the application is running correctly:
 ```
-$ oc get all -l name=hazelcast-client-app-1
+$ oc get all -l app=hazelcast-client-app
 NAME                                     REVISION   DESIRED   CURRENT   TRIGGERED BY
 deploymentconfigs/hazelcast-client-app   1          1         1         config,image(ocp-demo-frontend:latest)